-The digitalization and networking of the automotive industry is in full swing.
+The digitalization of the automotive industry is in full swing.
 There are change initiatives at every level, from process optimization to digital key projects to service-dominated business models.

 But nobody is asking a key question: What are the capabilities that a digital company needs?
 The change to service-driven business models challenges the entire organization - the success in the service business is subject to principles other than the product business.

 Services must be kept up-to-date over the entire utilization period.
 Operations become a core function and contribute directly to the competitive differentiation.

 - Before the SOP is after the SOP is before the SOP.

 The orientation towards services dissolves boundaries between project-driven development and production.
 During the utilization cycle, functionalities have to be further developed or even newly developed.